What Actually Happens When You Visit Santa in Finland (Our Real Lapland Christmas Day Experience)

 Clare

-If you’re planning a family trip to Lapland, chances are that meeting Santa in Finland is right at the top of your list.
+If you’re planning a family trip to Lapland, meeting Santa in Finland is probably right at the top of your list.

-Is it magical or is it a bit… staged?
+• Is it genuinely magical or does it feel staged?

 The Pick-Up: It All Starts Very Calmly